luiherch/wordle_solver/README.md

 ## Usage

-1. Launch the solver using the installation instructions mentioned above.
+1. Launch the program running `main.py`

-2. Click on `show entropies` to see the best words to guess.

-3. Enter any words you have tried and add the colors of the letters in the interface.
+2. Enter the words you have tried using the virtual keyboard

+3. Click on the screen buttons to select which pattern you obtained in the wordle game so far

-4. Click `compute entropies` to compute again the entropies with the newly inserted words and patterns.
+4. Click on `compute entropies` to compute the best words based on the words and patterns entered

+5. Click on `show entropies` to see the best words to guess based on the entropy score of every word

+6. Press reset button to try new words and patterns

+## To-Do List

+- [ ] Integrate physical keyboard
+- [ ] Add multiprocessing to speed up initial computation
+- [ ] Improve light mode appearance
+- [ ] Write comprehensive documentation
+- [ ] Build web version
+- [ ] Add file dialog to change the word dictionary to allow different languages
+- [ ] Improve appearance of light mode

 ## License